Kyngo/WhatIAmPlaying/README.md

 ## Requirements

-You need Node.js in your machine (tested with versions 10, 12 and 14).
+You need Node.js in your machine (tested with versions 14 and beyond).
 Will probably work with older versions of Node.

 A recommendation is to also use `pm2` to make the process run forever in background.
 You can use other options, such as `nodemon` or `forever` if you wish to.
 A PM2 ecosystem file is included with this repository (`whatiamplaying.config.js`).